Surgeon general: 13-year-olds too young to join social media

+(THE HILL) – Twitter, Facebook, Instagram and other top social media platforms allow users aged 13 and older to join, create their own profiles and share and consume content.

-Surgeon General Vivek Murthy on Sunday cautioned that, despite many app guidelines, 13-year-olds are too young to join social media.
+Surgeon General Vivek Murthy cautioned this week, despite many app guidelines, 13-year-olds are too young to join social media.

 Murthy’s second concern is about the inconsistent implementation of many of the rules, and the reliance on children who use social media to moderate their own participation on the platform.

-Note: Editor’s Note: The video above is a related story.